23W-GBAC/prity_Blogposts/blog1.md

 ### Notification Mechanism:

 Currently, the script notifies the user by printing a message in the console.
-However, in a real-world scenario, this notification mechanism could be extended to send notifications via email, SMS, or even Telegram, which was the initial focus of this conversation.
+However, in a real-world scenario, this notification mechanism is extended to send notifications via Telegram, which was the initial focus of this conversation.

 ### Integration Possibilities:

 This automation script can be further enhanced by integrating it with other services or platforms.
 For instance, it could be integrated with a Telegram bot to send notifications directly to the user's Telegram account, providing a more seamless and user-friendly experience.

-The problem context involves automating the monitoring of eBay product prices, comparing them against a predefined threshold, and notifying the user when the price falls below the threshold, with potential integration with messaging services like Telegram for notifications.